Skip to main content

 The ‘protected characteristic’ of sexual orientation as stated in the Equalities Act 2010 refers to those individuals who are attracted to those of the opposite sex, the same sex or either sex.
 There is evidence demonstrating that individuals who identify as lesbian, gay, bi-sexual and/or any other sexual orientation (LGB+) experience discrimination and marginalisation in their daily lives compared to their heterosexual counterparts.

 88.95 per cent (of people aged 16 years and over) in Plymouth identify their sexual orientation as straight or heterosexual compared to 89.4 per cent in England and Wales.
-4.45 per cent of people aged 16 years and over in Plymouth describe their sexual orientation as lesbian, gay, bisexual, or use another tem to describe their sexuality.
+4.45 per cent of people aged 16 years and over in Plymouth describe their sexual orientation as lesbian, gay, bisexual, or use another term to describe their sexuality.
 This compares to 3.3 per cent in England and Wales.
 Of these:

 • 2.06 per cent (4,509) are bisexual (England and Wales 1.3 per cent)